-This is a very broad question to answer, so we will have to break the question down a little more into specifics, as to cover everything.
-The median salary for a certified real estate agent is between the $38,000 to $48,000 range, depending on several factors, for instance, performance, location, competition, average size of the houses you sell, and the experience you bring to the job.
+The detailed version… This is a very broad question to answer, so we will have to break the question down a little more into specifics, as to cover everything.
+The median salary for a certified real estate agent is around $51,000 per year and depends on several factors, for instance, performance, location, competition, the average size of the houses you sell, and the experience you bring to the job.
 With that being said, it is fair to say that there is no median salary, and your ability to make more money really has no top out level.
-In most cases, a real estate agent’s salary is not really salary rather it is based on commissions.
-What you make in commissions depends solely on how well you negotiate the sell of the house.
+In most cases, a real estate agent’s salary is not really salaried; rather, it is based on commissions.
+What you make in commissions depends solely on how well you negotiate the sale of the house.
 Pay can also vary with how well the market is doing, along with supply and demand in the area the home is located.

-What most people do not know is that real estate agents can have education all the way up to a master’s degree in real estate which allows these people to get into other areas of the real estate business.
-You may be able with the extra education, qualify and break into areas of work like, large residential development, portfolio or asset management, along with areas like rental home management.
-The extra education goes a long way to open up more options than you would have with the basic real estate licensing course.
+What most people do not know is that real estate agents can have education all the way up to a master’s degree in real estate, which allows these people to get into other areas of the real estate business.
+You may be able with the extra education, qualify and break into areas of work like large residential development, portfolio, or asset management, along with areas like rental home management.
+Further education goes a long way to open up more options than you would have with the primary real estate licensing course.

 Check out our picks for the Top Online Schools for Real Estate Programs!